 Note: This recipe will work with any mushroom.
 To trim chanterelles, scrap the sides of the stems with a sharp paring knife, then cut off the very bottom portion of the stem.
 Reserve trimmings.
 Split larger mushrooms in halves or quarters.

-- 1 pound chanterelle mushrooms, cleaned and trimmed, trimmings reserved (see note)
+1 pound chanterelle mushrooms, cleaned and trimmed, trimmings reserved (see notes)

 Set 1/2 cup mushrooms aside for garnish.
 Place mushroom trimming in a medium saucepan.
 Add chicken stock and bring to a boil.
 Reduce to a sub-simmer and keep warm.